RA4Z/Notes/Technologies/Programming Languages/Python/Paradigms/Multiple Inheritance.md

 obj.feature2() # From Base2
 ```

-When multiple parents define the same method, [[Python]] uses the [[C3 Linearization Algorithm]] to determine the order in which classes are searched.
+When multiple parents define the same method, [[🐍Python]] uses the [[C3 Linearization Algorithm]] to determine the order in which classes are searched.

 When working with multiple inheritance it's recommended to use `mro()` to debug and understand method lookup order